rihck/java-11-certification/bookNotes.md

 ## _Chapter 2:  Java Building Blocks_
 <a id="c2-creating-objects"/></a>
 ### Creating Objects & Constructors:
 * *An object is an instance of a class.* To create an instance of a class, all you have to do is write new before the class name and add parentheses after it.
+Ex:
+	+ First you declare the type that you’ll be creating `Park`
+	+ Give the variable a name `p`.
+This gives Java a place to store a reference to the object.
+	+ Then you write `new Park()` to actually create the object.

 ```java
 Park p = new Park();
 // "Park" is the class
 // "p" is the object
 ```

-First you declare the type that you’ll be creating **(Park)** and give the variable a name **(p)**.
-This gives Java a place to store a reference to the object.
-Then you write **new Park()** to actually create the object.
+* Some Notes

-* **Park()** looks like a method since it is followed by parentheses. **It’s called a constructor**, which is a special type of method that creates a new object.We can create our own:
+	+ `Park()` looks like a method since it is followed by parentheses. **It’s called a constructor**, which is a special type of method that creates a new object.
+We can create our own.

-* The name of the constructor matches the name of the class, and there’s no return type.
+	+ The name of the constructor matches the *name of the class, and there’s no return type*.

-* We usually use constructor to initialize fields but you can also do it where you declare the fields
+	+ We usually use constructor to initialize fields but you can also do it where you declare the fields

 ```java
 //Valid constructor